The program’s Equity, Diversity and Inclusion Action Plan

 Only Indigenous individuals from Turtle Island (encompassing Canada and the United States of America) can self-identify under the category of Indigenous Peoples within the program.
 The term “Indigenous Peoples” in the program’s self-identification form applies to the original peoples of North America and their descendants: i.e., First Nations, Inuit and Métis Peoples.
 Indigenous scholars from other parts of the world may self-identify as a member of a visible minority group in Question 5 of the form, and may indicate Indigenous in the “I identify as” section provided.

-The racialized minority identity question asks the respondent to indicate if they identify as a racialized minority, as defined by the Employment Equity Act.
-The Act defines racialized minorities as “persons, other than Aboriginal Peoples, who are non-Caucasian in race or non-white in colour.”
+The visible minority identity question asks the respondent to indicate if they identify as a visible minority, as defined by the Employment Equity Act.
+The Act defines visible minorities as “persons, other than Aboriginal Peoples, who are non-Caucasian in race or non-white in colour.”

 Population group—Can you clarify what is being asked?